If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

 Check 7: Check for Grounding

-To check that the PCM is grounded properly to the injector, attach one en of the test light to the injector connector’s ground side and the other to the battery.
+To check that the PCM is grounded properly to the injector, attach one end of the test light to the injector connector’s ground side and the other to the battery.
 Cranking the engine should illuminate the light.
-If it doesn’t, then there might be a problem with the PCM or its wiring.
+If it doesn’t, there might be a problem with the PCM or its wiring.

 Check 8: Check the Resistance